Get Ready for SpringFind Walks & Hikes

 Meals: B

 From the lock at Argens you'll follow a winding path along the hillside to the hamlet of Le Somail, where you can take a break and visit the old library.
 Continue along the Canal de la Robine to Capestang with its collegiate church, visible from afar.
 From the tower there are views of the sea and a nearby 14th century castle.
-As you cycle once again you will pass some Gallo-Roman remains, the village of Poilhes la Romaine and ancient hill town of Oppidum d'Ensérune.
-You can also admire the Malpas tunnel and the nine locks of Foncerannes en route to your destination, the township of Béziers, known particularly for wine and bullfighting.
+Cycling once again you will pass some Gallo-Roman remains, the village of Poilhes la Romaine and ancient hill town of Oppidum d'Ensérune.
+You can also admire the Malpas tunnel and the nine locks of Foncerannes en route to the township of Béziers, known particularly for wine and bullfighting.
 You can enjoy great views from the cathedral.
 There are a few short stretches on roads with traffic today that require you to cycle with care, between Roubia to beyond Ventenac before you reach Le Somail.
 The towpath track you take between Samail and Capestang is of uneven quality.
 The track along the towpath between Capestang and Béziers is not specially laid out for cyclists and is rough in patches.
-508m/1666ft ascent, 494m/1620ft descent
+153m/502ft ascent, 139m/456ft descent

 Meals: B